 In recent years longer life expectancy and its impact on pension scheme funding has been the subject of much discussion by those involved with pension schemes.
-However, overshadowing all else this year has been the effects of the collapse in financial markets in markets interest rates.
+However, overshadowing all else this year has been the effects of the collapse in financial markets in late 2008.
+Pension schemes have inevitably been affected by all this turmoil, not simply because of the volatility in investment markets but also because of the fall in interest rates.
+This has impacted the ITB Funds, which although it has performed far better than many other pension schemes has still nonetheless seen a significant reduction in the market value of its investments.